Toggle: English / Spanish

 Most cases of spasmus nutans begin between age 4 months and 1 year.
 It usually goes away by itself in several months to years.

 The cause is unknown, although it may be associated with other medical conditions.
-(Rarely, symptoms similar to spasmus nutans may be due to certain types of brain tumors or other serious conditions.)
+An association with iron or vitamin D deficiency has been suggested.
+Rarely, symptoms similar to spasmus nutans may be due to certain types of brain tumors or other serious conditions.

 Small, quick, side-to-side eye movements (nystagmus) - both eyes are involved, but each eye may move differently